dianamn/lightbox/readme.txt

 If you think, that you found a bug in our [WordPress Lightbox](https://huge-it.com/lightbox/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)

 == Changelog ==

+= 2.0.3 =
+* 1) We have added a full width option to the lightbox.
+* 2) We have added image zooming options with advanced functionality (Pro).

 = 2.0.2 =
 * 1) We have added a new View with title, description, social sharing and more options.